Dutch States Navy: Admiralities

 The Admiralty colleges were governed by the Lord Councils in Admiralty or just Council of the Admiralty.
 As Stadholder, the princes of Orange that succeeded Maurice were also appointed to his offices and so were Admiral General of the Union and chairman of the colleges.
 Through this mechanism they were able to provide central control and coordination to naval affairs.
-The prince was represented in each college by a lieutenant-admiral, who was assisted by a judge-advocate and a secretary.
+The prince was represented in each college by a lieutenant-admiral (initially only at Rotterdam; the other colleges had vice-admirals at first but in 1665 also appointed lieutenant-admirals), who was assisted by a judge-advocate and a secretary.
 If there was no Stadholder - as between 1650 and 1672 - the States-General had the final responsibility.
-In practice, therefore, this concentrated that supervisory power in the councilor pensionary of Holland.
+In practice, therefore, this concentrated that supervisory power in the Grand Pensionary of the powerful States of Holland and West-Friesland.
 Although the Admiralty colleges were organs of the Union and thus accountable to the State-General, the bodies were regional.
-The regions had a lot of influence, despite the joint meetings in The Hague and the influence of the Prince of Orange and/or the councilor pensionary of Holland.
+The regions had a lot of influence, despite the joint meetings in The Hague and the influence of the Prince of Orange and/or the Grand Pensionary.
 As the admiralty with the most money and fitting out the most ships, the Admiralty of Amsterdam had the most influence.

-The Admiralty colleges had the task of protecting coastal waters and the commercial fleet, which included the Dutch East India Copmany fleet.
+The Admiralty colleges had the task of protecting coastal waters and the commercial fleet, which included the Dutch East India Company fleet.
 To support this, they had the power to levy tax funds through convoys and licenses (import and export duties) and thus pay for the equipment of the navy.
 The other main task of the admiralties was to build, maintain and equip the navy.
 The admiralties were also entitled to act as judge in disputes and as a prize court.
 The admiralties independently nominated and commissioned junior officers.
 Flag officers and captains were appointed by the States-General, on the recommendation of the Admiralty.
 Originally, the admiralty ships were leased or advanced by merchant companies.
 Later in the 17th century, in order to meet the heavier ships of the line of the Royal Navy on equal terms, ships were built to purpose as heavy warships/ships of the line for continuous naval service.
 This innovation is due mainly to Johan de Witt.
 To carry out their duties, the admiralties possessed yards, warehouses and offices.

 In 1795 the admiralties were replaced by a central Admiralty in the Batavian Republic and later the Kingdom of Holland.
 After the French period (1814), it became the Department of the Navy of the Royal Netherlands Navy that is the direct successor to the Dutch Fleet.